Skip to content

 Shot Scope PRO LX Price: $269.99

-Nikon COOLSHOT 50i: Best Rangefinder Optics
+Nikon COOLSHOT 50i GII: Best Rangefinder Optics

 If display optics are your primary buying concern, look no further than Nikon.
-Nobody does optics better than Nikon, and the COOLSHOT 50i takes what was already good and makes it even better.
+Nobody does optics better than Nikon, and the COOLSHOT 50i GII takes what was already good and makes it even better.

 But it’s that crystal clear, beautiful image that’s the real show-stopper here.

-Nikon COOLSHOT 50i Price: $299.95
+Nikon COOLSHOT 50i GII Price: $299.95

 Precision Pro NX10: Golf’s Only Customizable Rangefinder